kvshvlin/yourmailproject/forartcollectors.md

 **For Art Collectors** / [_For Artists_](https://kvshvlin.github.io/yourmailproject/forartists.html)

-If you want to buy original illustrations, then please explore our '<a href="https://www.gumroad.com/yourmailproject" target="_blank">Shop</a>', join our '<a href="https://kvshvlin.github.io/yourmailproject/subscribe.html">Subscriptions</a>', or order our '<a href="https://www.society6.com/gabeminimal" target="_blank">Merchandise</a>'.
+If you want to buy original illustrations, then please explore our '<a href="https://www.gumroad.com/yourmailproject" target="_blank">Shop</a>', Or join our '<a href="https://kvshvlin.github.io/yourmailproject/subscribe.html">Subscriptions</a>'.

 If you want to get notified about our work in progress, then please follow us on '<a href="https://www.instagram.com/yourmailproject" target="_blank">Instagram</a>'.